Plant a Tree, Save the Planet

 Actively participating in the return of wild places can also be of significant benefit in fighting climate change.
 A Swiss study projected that the restoration of trees around the world could be one of the most effective means of capturing excess carbon.

 Organizations and individuals have seized the opportunity to make a difference.
-Renowned environmentalist Jane Goodall and Marc Benioff, the owner of Time Magazine, support the Trillion Tree Challenge.
+Renowned environmentalists Jane Goodall and Marc Benioff, the owner of Time Magazine, support the Trillion Tree Challenge.
 Ethiopia planted 350 million trees in just one single day.

 Making a Commitment